Nayaab704/Nexas/README.md

 }

-4. Run the test for the controllers (tesing the schema): npm run test or npm test
+test controllers with jest are broken for now (tesing the schema with jest): npm run test or npm test

-additional information: User Groups schema

-- user:  reference to the User model.
-It stores the ObjectId of a user in the User collection.
-It is a required field.
-- group: This field is a reference to the Group model.
-It stores the ObjectId of a group in the Group collection.
-It is also a required field.
-- role: This field is a string that can have one of two possible values: 'admin' or 'member'.
-It represents the user's role within the group.
-It is a required field.